Birds of a Feather (Billie Eilish song): United States

+Worldwide

 In the United Kingdom, "Birds of a Feather" debuted at number nine on the UK Singles Chart during the week of the album's release.
 The song was the third best after "Chihiro" at number seven and "Lunch" at number two.
-Following its increase of popularity, the song reached its peak of number two on the UK Singles Chart.
-The single was certified 3× Platinum by the BPI on June 6, 2025.
+Following its increase in popularity, the song reached its peak of number two on the UK Singles Chart.
+The single was certified 4× Platinum by the BPI on April 24, 2026.

-In Australia, "Birds of a Feather" debuted at nine on the ARIA Singles Chart during the album release week and later topping the chart for two weeks making Eilish's fourth number one in the country.
-The song stayed inside the top ten for 54 weeks, becoming the female song with most weeks spending in the top 10 on the chart history and third overall.
+In Australia, "Birds of a Feather" debuted at number nine on the ARIA Singles Chart during the album's release week.
+It later topped the chart for two weeks, marking Eilish's fourth number one in the country.
+The song remained inside the top ten for 54 weeks, becoming the female song with the most weeks spent in the top ten in the chart's history and the third overall.
 The single was certified 9× Platinum by the ARIA.

 Elsewhere, the song topped the charts in various countries, including New Zealand and Iceland, and peaked within the top ten of the charts in Canada, the Czech Republic, India, Indonesia, Ireland, Latvia, Lithuania, Luxembourg, the Philippines, Portugal, Saudi Arabia, Singapore, and Switzerland.
 It also topped the Billboard Global 200 chart.

-"Birds of a Feather" also became the most-streamed song in a calendar year on Spotify in 2024, surpassing Sabrina Carpenter's "Espresso".
+"Birds of a Feather" became the most-streamed song in a calendar year on Spotify in 2024, surpassing Sabrina Carpenter's "Espresso".
+It also became the fastest song, at the time, to surpass both 2 billion and 3 billion streams on the platform.
+The song was also the ninth most-streamed song globally on Apple Music in 2024 and fifth in 2025.
+In 2025, "Birds of a Feather" was Spotify's second most-streamed song worldwide.
+It is the most-streamed solo song by a female artist on the platform.

 Music video

-Teased a day prior, the Aidan Zamiri-directed music video for "Birds of a Feather" was released on September 27, 2024.
+Teased a day prior, an accompanying music video for "Birds of a Feather", directed by Aidan Zamiri, was released on September 27, 2024, and was filmed at the Westin Bonaventure Hotel in Los Angeles.
 In the video, Eilish is shown singing in an abandoned office building while being dragged around by the arm by an invisible force; Sarah Kearns of Hypebeast interpreted this as "a symbol that seems to relay the feeling of being pulled in different directions by someone who isn't actually present."